 What are the reference brands I should take into consideration in order to position myself on the market ?

-Translating your research in to a design process (initial stages): This phase will differ for each individual and will be discussed at length in individual tutorials.
+The initial stage will focus on translating your research in to a design process.
+This phase will differ for each individual and will be discussed at length in individual tutorials.
 You will be free from restriction and able to explore the transition from a body of research in to the early stages of your design process.
 For some 2D work will commence be it sketching, collaging or photo-shop experimentations.
 For others further research may commence through sourcing and styling experiments.

 Aimee McWilliams is a graduate of Central Saint Martins and Associate Lecturer within the BA Fashion Design department and is also a tutor on the MA at the Royal College of Art.
 In 2007 she won the prestigious Scottish Designer of the Year Award.
 Find out more and view her collections at www.aimeemcwilliams.com

 Jayne Estève Curé reflects her French-English heritage by being a graduate of Park Lane College in Leeds, the Ecole Supérieure des Industries de Vêtement and the IFM in Paris.
 She worked with the Paris-based designer Olivier Guillemin, for whom she developed and implemented an international development strategy, helped Les Chemins Blancs to reposition their women's ready-to-wear brand, and is currently working with the Berlin-based Esther Perbrandt on the launch of her contemporary fashion and accessory line.
 Through her own consulting business, she provides regular advice on marketing and development strategy.
 At the same time, she has always worked as a teacher of fashion marketing, product development and fashion culture, at the IFM and other highly-regarded schools in France, as well as in the UK and Asia.

 Please bring with you to the first session, Paris: